 You do have the option of requesting an Independent Medical Examination (IME) at a specific point in your workers’ compensation case.
 However, an IME has the potential to both help and hurt your workers’ comp claim.
-For this reason, it is in your best interest to consult with a workers’ comp attorney if you are unhappy with your medical treatment for a workplace injury.
-A workers’ comp attorney understands how to best protect your interests under Indiana’s workers’ compensation laws.
+For this reason, it is in your best interest to consult with a workers’ compensation attorney if you are unhappy with your medical treatment for a workplace injury.
+A workers’ compensation attorney understands how to best protect your interests under Indiana’s workers’ compensation laws.

 What is an Independent Medical Examination?

 You will receive a form when your workers’ comp benefits are terminated.
 This may be when you are released by the company doctor to return to work or the company doctor determines you have reached maximum medical recovery (MMI).
 Maximum medical recovery means that you have improved as much as you are going to improve and further medical treatment will not help improve the medical condition caused by the workplace injury — at least according to the doctor.

 If you disagree with the company doctor’s findings, believe you are being returned to work too soon, or you would benefit from additional medical treatment, you can request an IME.
 However, you must file your request for an IME within seven days from the date you receive Form 38911 Report of Claim Status/Request for Independent Medical Examination so you must act quickly.

 An IME is somewhat like a second opinion but the results of an IME have a significant impact on your workers’ compensation claim; therefore, consulting a workers’ comp attorney early in the claim process can be a great benefit in the event you need to request an IME.
 A doctor will be appointed to review your medical records, conduct an in-person evaluation, and perform a medical examination.
 Based on his findings at the IME, the doctor will advise the board if you have reached MMI and if you have any permanent impairment from the workplace accident.